I WANT TO...

 Probation is imposed by a judge up to a maximum probation period of five years and shall not exceed the juvenile’s 23rd birthday.
 Six months to two years is a common period of probation.
 The length of time depends on the risk of the youth, sanctions, and the youth’s compliance with the conditions of probation.

+The majority of juvenile records are confidential per Oregon law.
 The following information, which is not considered privileged, may be released to anyone:

 Jackson County Community Justice works collaboratively with partner agencies as well as the citizens of Jackson County to achieve positive outcomes and reduce recidivism.

 1101 W. Main Street

 Medford, OR 97501